 Author Neal Bell examines how the basic tools of the scriptwriter’s trade - including structure, dialogue, humor, mood, characters, and pace – can work together to embody personal fears that will resonate strongly on screen.
-Screenplay examples include classic works such as 1943’s I Walked With A Zombie and recent scary films that have given the genre renewed attention like writer/director Jordan Peele’s critically acclaimed and financially successful Get Out.
+Screenplay examples include classic works such as 1943’s I Walked With A Zombie and recent terrifying films that have given the genre renewed attention like writer/director Jordan Peele’s critically acclaimed and financially successful Get Out.
 Since fear is universal, the book considers films from around the world including the ‘found-footage’ [REC] from Spain (2007), the Swedish vampire movie, Let The Right One In (2008) and the Persian-language film Under The Shadow (2016).

 The book provides insights into the economics of horror-movie making, and the possible future of this versatile genre.
 It is the ideal text for screenwriting students exploring genre and horror, and aspiring scriptwriters who have an interest in horror screenplays.

 A note on transctiption of dialogue and screenplay format